simon-ritchie/apysc/docs_src/source/animation_delay.md

 # Animation interfaces delay setting

-This page will explain the animation interfaces `delay` setting.
+This page explains the animation interfaces `delay` setting.

 ## What setting is this?

-The `delay` setting will determine the delay time before the animation starts.
-For instance, if 3000 is specified to the `delay` argument, the animation will start after 2 seconds passed.
+The `delay` setting determines the delay time before the animation starts.
+For instance, if you specify 3000 to the `delay` argument, the animation starts after 2 seconds after.

-Each animation method interface (such as the `animation_move`, `animation_x`, and so on) has the `delay` argument.
+Each animation method interface (such as the `animation_move`\, `animation_x`\, and so on) has the `delay` argument.

 ## Basic usage

-The following example will set 2 seconds between each x-coordinate animation (pause 2 seconds before animation starts):
+The following example sets 2 seconds between each x-coordinate animation (pause 2 seconds before animation starts):

 ```py
 # runnable